Claire Adler CV

 January 2017 – present: researching and writing the HLF Activity Plan for Clare Castle Country Park; a park run by trustees on behalf of the council.

-November 2016 – present: researching and writing the HLF Activity Plan for the Suffolk Record Office move into a new building to run a service in collaboration with the University of Suffolk.
+November 2016 – present: researching and writing the HLF Activity Plan for the redevelopment of Suffolk Record Offices including a new building run in collaboration with the University of Suffolk.
 The key elements of this plan is developing traineeships appropriate for 16 plus to encourage diversification in the archive workforce.

 May – July 2015 and July – Dec 2016: Researching and writing draft Round 1 and Round 2 Activity Plan for English Heritage and the redevelopment of Marble Hill House and Park for a Parks for People HLF bid specifically looking at traineeships for diversifying the future workforce.